 Depression is a mental health issue that affects millions of Americans.
 It can strike anywhere and at any time.
 Depression may be caused by changes in life events, such as the death of a loved one or a lost job.
 It may also come from chemical imbalances in the brain, or even from the changes in season as sunlight grows shorter during the winter months.
-There are several types of depression of particular concern is postpartum depression, which is a disorder becoming more common in the U.S. among women of child-bearing age.
+There are several types of depression; of particular concern is postpartum depression, which is a disorder becoming more common in the U.S. among women of child-bearing age.

 The symptoms of depression vary.
 People affected by this condition may feel hopeless, may have difficulty getting a good night’s sleep, or may change eating habits.
 Some people may experience sexual dysfunction, especially reduced sexual desire and performance.
 Recent studies have shown that left untreated, depression can cause serious health issues, particularly in those patients who have had strokes or heart disease.
 Mild cases may lead to difficulties maintaining personal relationships or reduced job performance, while more serious cases can lead to hospitalization, loss of employment, and even suicide.
 Many people struggling with depression often turn to “self-medication”, looking for relief through excessive drug or alcohol use.
 This self-medication actually aggravates the depressed state and has terrible consequences for the health and wellbeing of people engaging in this behavior.